murchandamus/bips/bip-update-process.md

     new process every so often to catch up with new challenges, it seems preferable to allow the process to adapt to the concerns of the future.
 Therefore, we define Process BIPs as living documents that remain open to amendment.
 [^new-BIP]: **Why should the specification of active BIPs no longer be changed?**
-    Active BIPs by definition are those that are in active use by one or multiple implementations.
-If there are breaking changes to the specification after a BIP is deployed, it would be possible for multiple projects that are in compliance with a BIP to fail being interoperable, because they implement different versions of the same BIP.
+    Active BIPs by definition are those that are in active use by multiple implementations.
+If there are breaking changes to the specification after a BIP is deployed, it would be possible for multiple projects that are in compliance with a BIP to fail at being interoperable, because they implement different versions of the same BIP.
     Therefore, even changes to the specification of preliminary BIPs should be avoided, but active BIPs should never be subject to breaking changes to their specification.
 [^licenses]: **Why were some licenses dropped?**
     Among the 141 BIPs with licenses in the repository, only nine licenses have ever been used to license BIPs (although, some BIPs were made available under more than one license) and only one license has been used to license code: